Cut-based Conflict Analysis in Mixed Integer Programming: Conflict Analysis for Mixed Binary Programs

-It is easy to verify that the facets $F_1,\dots,F_7$ of the mixed integer hull are not violated under the local bounds.
-Moreover, the LP consisting of the facets and the local bounds is feasible.
-Therefore, we cannot find any globally valid inequality that is violated in the local bounds by only using the constraints $C_2$, $C_3$ and the global bounds of the variables. \end{example} In the following section we propose a new reason reduction algorithm for MBP that does not only consider the reason and conflict constraint, but also constraints that propagated non-relaxable continuous variables.
+In the following section we propose a new reason reduction algorithm for MBP that does not only consider the reason and conflict constraint, but also constraints that propagated non-relaxable continuous variables.